Community Art Events

 Friday, April 21, 2023

-You will not want to miss this immersive “once in a lifetime” concert event pairing Grammy award-winning classical pianist Angelin Chang with video projection artist Kevin Jackson.
+An immersive “once in a lifetime” concert event pairing Grammy award-winning classical pianist Angelin Chang with video projection artist Kevin Jackson.
 Creating a spellbinding “duet” of two very different art forms, this very special performance merges classical piano with contemporary digital projection mapping art.

 Dr. Chang is not only the head of the keyboard studies program at Cleveland State University; she is also a world-class performing artist and music educator with a Grammy to her credit, performing across the globe and serving as the first artist in residence at the Kennedy Center in Washington D.C.